dereke/koda/README.markdown

 *	Full RESTful API to your data (great for providing content to mobile apps or single page js apps)
 *	Platform independent (Built with Sinatra, Html and Javascript)
 *	Incredibly fast (Indexed Queries, Filters, and even Search queries can be cached)
+*	Fast Node.js Koda thin-client (optional)
 *	Almost no learning curve!
 (We will release a 5min video with our beta to prove this)
 *	No rules or limits to your creativity (we don't force a schema or convention on you, use your creativity to provide the best structure for your data)
 *	Out of box Heroku with MongoLab support (FREE 500mb MongoDb instance and hosting.
 You only pay if your site becomes big)
 *	Loads of documentation will be provided including training videos
 *	Always free!
 Open source MIT Licence
 *	Developers: Build your own DataTypes, KodaTypes, Filters, Indexes.
 We don't touch your front-end code and we don't enforce a site structure.

+In a nutshell, Koda can be used to build 1 website or many more.
+Use one Koda instance to create a server for many thin clients OR create many Koda instances with one thin client.
+The sky is the limit.

 ## Some Screenshots